drycc/workflow/src/quickstart/provider/azure-acs/boot.md

 # Booting Kubernetes on Azure Container Service

 Azure Container Service (ACS) is an optimized container hosting solution that works with all the open source tools you know.
-Azure is great for Kubernetes and Deis Workflow.
+Azure is great for Kubernetes and Drycc Workflow.

 If you don't yet have a Microsoft Azure account, start a trial with $200 of free credit [here](https://azure.microsoft.com/en-us/free/).